jerryshao2012/secureapi/README.md

 ## Usage
 ### `node bin/www`

 Start secure API services.
-An default admin account will be created if it is not existing.
+A default admin account will be created if it is not existing.

 Protected APIs need to be accessed through authenticated token in bearer header.
 Check postman collection for sample requests.